A Mountain Trekking Gateway: The Essential Travel Guide to Imlil

 Walk to the Imlil Cascades

 After an easier trek?
 Just 30 minutes’ walk from Imlil will take you to a series of small waterfalls known as the Imlil Cascades, which tumble along the Asif N'au Mizane River.
-The path winds through ancient groves of walnut and apple trees still tended by local farmers and features iron and copper-tinged stones along its route.
+The path winds through ancient groves of walnut and apple trees still tended by local farmers.
+Walking along this picturesque trail, dotted with iron and copper-tinged stones, is definitely one of the best things to do in Imlil!

 The Imlil Cascades are visited on this full-day guided trip to Imlil from Marrakech, with the itinerary customised to individual guests’ interests.